ReubenTheDS/my-fake-org-on-gcp/README.md

 # About
 This project simulates an Org that is using Google Cloud resources.
-Terraform & Ansible are used as much as possible
+Terraform is used as much as possible

 # Org Structure
 The Organisation consists of: